 Prior to delivery of the new online course, the department chair will circulate this form.

-All faculty and instructors teaching and developing online courses in the College of Arts and Sciences must be certified through the Online Educator Development Program.
+All faculty and instructors teaching and developing online courses in the College of Arts and Sciences must be certified through the Online Educator Development Program – Go the Distance.
 This requires the completion of 7 core courses and 3 elective workshops.
 These workshops are offered both online and on campus.
-Register for the online version of the program.

 For more information, contact Ruth Pionke at email@example.com or (205) 348-4832.